 - Q: Are health-related service providers continuing to do ACCESS billing at this time? - A: If the health-related service continues, billing may be required by the district.
 Follow district guidelines. - Q: Some districts are encouraging face-to-face (Zoom) instruction while others are prohibiting it.
 Many are told never to have 1:1 conversation.
 Some members are told to record everything on Zoom for protection, and others told never to record.
 Depending upon the district solicitor, advice varies.
 Does PSEA legal have advice? - A: PSEA advises members who are directed to engage in Zoom or other types of synchronous video conferencing with students not to record sessions unless directed by the district.
 Members who are directed to record sessions should not record sessions unless the district has received approval from the parents or guardians of the students being recorded.
-At the outset of every session that the district requires recording, state the fact that the session is being recorded. - Q: Many teachers are caregivers.
+At the outset of every session that the district requires recording, state the fact that the session is being recorded.
+Members should contact their UniServ Representative if they have concerns about a District's directive related to recording of synchronous instruction or student meetings. - Q: Many teachers are caregivers.
 Many day care and adult day care facilities are closed.
 How are we to conduct seven hours of uninterrupted school under these circumstances? - A: Members who are not able to complete the work as directed by the district due to childcare obligations should consult with their UniServ Representative to discuss any leave options available to them, including under the federal Families First Coronavirus Response Act. - Q: How do we progress monitor when we have not had the ability to conduct Curriculum Based Measures?
 What should we state on the IEP? - A: Work with your district to determine what progress monitoring should look like at this time and what tools are available to conduct CBMs.
 If you are unable due to closures, your district may recommend that you state that when you report progress and measure the goal when you return to typical school days. - Q: My district is having a "committee" create grades for students.
 Is this OK? - A: Procedures for grading are a district decision. - Q: How is attendance being recorded for school teaching moving to teaching and new learning? - A: Each school district is different.
-Follow the guidance provided within your district. - Q: What are districts doing about timelines when new testing is needed for RRs or the timeline is ticking for ERs? - A: It has been recognized that this is an area in which there must be adjustments, as school psychologists are unable to conduct virtual evaluations.
+Follow the guidance provided within your district.

+- Q: What are districts doing about timelines when new testing is needed for RRs or the timeline is ticking for ERs? - A: It has been recognized that this is an area in which there must be adjustments, as school psychologists are unable to conduct virtual evaluations.
 School districts should work with parents to amicably address this issue and schedule evaluations at the conclusion of the closures when face-to-face meetings can take place for students to complete assessments in the presence of the school psychologist.